onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :target: VNF
     :keyword: MUST NOT
     :validation_mode: none
-    :updated: casablanca
+    :updated: frankfurt

-    If a VNF's Port is attached to an internal network and the port's IP addresses are statically assigned by the VNF's Heat Orchestration\
-    Template (i.e., enumerated in the Heat Orchestration Template's environment file), the ``OS::Neutron::Port`` Resource's
+    If a VNF's Port is attached to an ONAP internal network and the port's IP addresses are statically assigned by the VNF's Heat Orchestration Template (i.e., enumerated in the Heat Orchestration Template's environment file), the ``OS::Neutron::Port`` Resource's